localstack/docs/content/en/user-guide/aws/route53/index.md

 LocalStack allows you to use the Route53 APIs in your local environment to create hosted zones and to manage DNS entries.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_route53/), which provides information on the extent of Route53's integration with LocalStack.
-LocalStack Pro image integrates with our DNS server to respond to DNS queries with these domains.
+LocalStack also integrates with our DNS server to respond to DNS queries with these domains.

 {{< callout "note">}}
 LocalStack CLI does not publish port `53` anymore by default.